livebg/smstools/README.md

 This encoding is the most widely used one when sending SMS messages.

+### Note on using ASCII instead of the GSM encoding

+Sometimes you there are problems with the special non-ascii symbols which are in the GSM encoding like `æ ø å`.
+If you have such problems, you could configure the lib to treat messages that have such symbols as they are in Unicode.

+You will have to specify this in two ways:

+#### In Ruby

+    SmsTools.use_gsm_encoding = false

+#### In Javascript

+    //= require sms_tools
+    SmsTools.use_gsm_encoding = false;

 ## Installation

 Add this line to your application's Gemfile: